 The Areo sub ohm tank has adjustable airflow and convenient top fill, which you only have to rotate a quarter through to unscrew.

-Performance and overall thoughts
+Performance and overall thoughts on the GeekVape Blade mod

 The Blade 235W TC starter kit is a nice option if you're looking for versatility and great battery life.
 It's a bit on the bulky side and feels plasticky but performance is flawless.
 The stock tank is pretty good and delivers really nice vapor and flavor, especially at around 60W.
 It's not the most attractive combo out there, but gets the job done.